Laser Resurfacing in Thousand Oaks

 How painful is laser resurfacing?

 There is only a small amount of burning associated with laser resurfacing.
-A topical numbing medicine can be used before the procedure, however injection of anesthesia (nerve blocks) are also an option.
+A topical numbing medicine can be used before the procedure, however, injection of anesthesia (nerve blocks) is also an option.

 Will I look like a different person?

 Absolutely not.
 The idea is to make you look younger with healthier more youthful skin, and not to make you look like a different person.

 How long does it take to work and how long does it last?

 A laser resurfacing begins to work immediately.
 It takes about two weeks, however, for the outer layers of skin to completely “peel” off and for the redness to go away.
 As long as you stay out of the sun and wear lots of sunscreen, use a good skin moisturizer, and avoid smoking, the results of the laser resurfacing can last for many months to years.

 What do I have to do after the laser resurfacing treatment?